 The absolute superiority of the wavelet coherence fully vindicates the optimal simulation of a best basis.
 And the outstanding performances lie upon the two main core factors that reflect the truly best both from the best discrete basis and from the most upright continuous counterpart.
-That is to say, first, it is based on a clear-cut minimum entropy associated with the best discrete wavelet (the semi-orthogonal cardinal spline wavelet) for water waves; second, it further employs the beneficial property of the redundance and engages the existence of a meaningful physical quantity of the carrier frequency associated with the phase of the counterpart continuous wavelet (the Morlet wavelet). $\diamondsuit$
+That is to say, first, it is based on a clear-cut minimum entropy associated with the best discrete wavelet (the semi-orthogonal cardinal spline wavelet) for water waves; second, it further employs the beneficial property of the redundance and engages the existence of a meaningful physical quantity of the carrier frequency associated with the phase of the counterpart continuous wavelet (the Morlet wavelet). �

-Fig 7.1 (WC-2) The wavelet coherences between the wave and aqueous flow using three different data lengthes: 1024 (top), 2048 (middle), and 4096-point (bottom).
+Fig 7.1 (wc- $2^{10,11,12}$) The wavelet coherences between the wave and aqueous flow using three different data lengthes: 1024 (top), 2048 (middle), and 4096-point (bottom).
 Each individual curve represents a different measuring depth of aqueous flow at 2, 3, 4, 5, or 9 cm, respectively, below still water surface as labeled in the sub-figures.
 Note the well consistency and behavior among curves.

-Fig 7.2 (FC- $2^{10,11,12}$ ) The Fourier spectral coherences between the wave and aqueous flow for the same set of data as that of the wavelet coherences (figure 7.1 (wC- $2^{10,11,12}$ )).
+Fig 7.2 (FC- $2^{10,11,12}$) The Fourier spectral coherences between the wave and aqueous flow for the same set of data as that of the wavelet coherences (figure 7.1 (wC- $2^{10,11,12}$)).
 Note the extreme variation for all the curves.

-Fig 7.3 (FC-213 plus) The Fourier coherences using a data length of 9126-point for two different lengthes of spectral segmentation, 256 (top) and 1024 (bottom) points.
+Fig 7.3 (FC- 2^{13plus}) The Fourier coherences using a data length of 9126-point for two different lengthes of spectral segmentation, 256 (top) and 1024 (bottom) points.
 It is seen that extremely lengthy data may possibly yield a somewhat similar distribution curve as that of the wavelet coherence (top), but note the effects of degrees of freedom of the spectrum (bottom).

-Fig 7.4 (wc-stokes) The wavelet wave-current coherences at several depthes for two Stokes waves with wave steepness of 0.06 (top) and 0.30 (bottom) for a data length of 1024 points - Some prominent physics here may involve: (1) the band distribution and degree of separation;
+Fig 7.4 (WC-Stokes) The wavelet wave-current coherences at several depthes for two Stokes waves with wave steepness of $0.06 \ (top)$ and $0.30 \ (bottom)$ for a data length of $1024 \ points$ - Some prominent physics here may involve:

-- (1) the band distribution and degree of separation;(2) the coherent level for individual band at individual depth; - (3) the tendency or the phenomena attributed to the side-band instability or - nonlinear effect of water waves.
+- (1) the band distribution and degree of separation; - (2) the coherent level for individual band at individual depth; - (3) the tendency or the phenomena attributed to the side-band instability or nonlinear effect of water waves.